-Background / Concerns Recommendations Action date Response by the Provincial Parliament Resolved Yes/No Page: 196 of the Annual Report Heading: "Achievement of planned targets" Description: The committee noted that a total of 29% of the targets were not specific in clearly identifying the nature and the required level of performance.
-This was due to the fact that management did not fully consider the criteria of good performance targets as stipulated in the Framework Management Programme Performance Information (FMPPI).
-The FMPPI requires that indicators should have clear unambiguous data definitions so that data is collected 7.
-This matter should be referred to the relevant standing committee for further monitoring and evaluation, with the Provincial Parliament.
-On-going, and as scheduled by the relevant standing committee Implemented in the 2014/15 financial year.
-Yes consistently and is easy to understand and use.
-A total of 29% of the indicators were not well defined in that clear, unambiguous data definitions were not available to allow for data to be collected consistently.
-This was due to the fact that management did not consider implementing the best practices, as stipulated in the FMPPI.
+Background / Concerns Recommendations Action date Response by the Provincial Parliament Resolved Yes/No

+Page: 196 of the Annual Report 7.
+This matter should be referred to the On-going, and as Implemented in the 2014/15 Yes

+Heading: "Achievement of planned relevant standing committee for scheduled by the financial year.

+targets" further monitoring and evaluation, relevant standing

+Description: with the Provincial Parliament. committee

+The committee noted that a total of

+29% of the targets were not specific in

+clearly identifying the nature and the

+required level of performance.
+This was

+due to the fact that management did

+not fully consider the criteria of good

+performance targets as stipulated in the

+Framework Management Programme

+Performance Information (FMPPI).

+The FMPPI requires that indicators

+should have clear unambiguous data

+definitions so that data is collected

+consistently and is easy to understand

+and use.
+A total of 29% of the indicators

+were not well defined in that clear,

+unambiguous data definitions were not

+available to allow for data to be

+collected consistently.
+This was due to

+the fact that management did not

+consider implementing the best

+practices, as stipulated in the FMPPI.